catalyst-cloud/catalystcloud-docs/source/compute.rst

 #######

 The compute service provides scalable on-demand compute capacity for your applications in the form of compute instances.
+Functioning similarly to virtual computers, these instances provide compute capacity for whatever task you need.
-Compute instances are virtual servers that can be scaled up, down, or horizontally (by adding and removing more compute instances).
+The key difference between the two is the *on-demand* nature of the cloud.
+Our compute instances can be scaled up, down, or horizontally (by adding and removing more compute instances) at any time; meaning that you are able to meet the demands of your business faster and more efficiently.

+Another important feature that the compute service provides is the level of abstraction between you as a user and the physical machines you consume.
+When you provision a compute instance, you are given access to an instance that has all of the preferences you specify, provided that the resources you request do not exceed your :ref:`quota.<quota_management>` However, you do not have to worry about the physical condition of the instance or the resources it uses, that is all taken care of by the Cloud.
+So should some maintenance need to be performed on the physical components your system lies on, there should be no impact to your instances or your business while it is performed.
+This means that your system is overall more resilient and reliable.

-Please refer to the :ref:`launch-first-instance` tutorial for step by step guidance on how to launch your first compute instance (and the pre-requisites to do so).
+For more information and an example of how to create your first instance, please refer to the :ref:`launch-first-instance` tutorial for step by step guidance on how to launch your first compute instance (and the pre-requisites to do so).